unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec-with-acr.md

 You can now register tasks with `ImageSpec` declarations that reference this repository.

-For example, to use the example GAR repository shown here, we would alter the Python code in the [previous section](./index.md), to have the following `ImageSpec` declaration:
+For example, to use an existing ACR repository, we would alter the Python code in the [previous section](./index.md), to have the following `ImageSpec` declaration:

 ```{code-block} python
 image_spec = ImageSpec(